smcclab/smc-course/_lectures/11-expression.md

 title: Interfaces and Expression
 tagline: Not what to do, but how to do it.
 lecturer: Dr Charles Martin
-image: assets/workshops/2010-tanaka-charles-martin.jpg
+image: assets/lectures/synth-objects.jpg
 image_alt: Photo by Charles Martin
 ---

 {% include slides/title.html %}

-## Extra Lecture!
+## What?
+There's more?

-Things are a bit freeform at this part of the course, but I'm feeling inspired.
+The last two weeks of course will help you directly with planning your final performance. **Not** extra topics or extension.

 This week is **interfaces and expression**.

 Next week is **composition in improvisation**.

-These lectures are meant to help you directly with planning your final performance.
-Not extra topics or extension.
+These are crucial topics for turning the technical and ensemble knowledge you have developed into a convincing performance.

 ## Interfaces